buccaneerai/note-window-consumer/performance/2023-04-26/Cruise/diff.md

 Differences: None

 #### HPI
-Grade: 7
+Grade: 8
-Differences:
-- The first note describes the headache as the worst one they've ever had, while the second note does not mention this.
-- The first note states that the headache improves slightly in a quiet environment with eyes open, while the second note does not mention this.
+Differences: The AI note omits mentioning that the headache improves slightly in a quiet environment with eyes open.
+The AI note also does not mention the patient's back pain, phonophobia, and denial of photophobia, vomiting, neck pain, painful urination, blood in urine, dypsnea, and chest pain.
-- The first note mentions additional symptoms like phonophobia and back pain, while the second note does not.
-- The first note lists symptoms that the patient denies, while the second note does not.

 #### ROS
 Grade: 6
-Differences:
-- The first note includes more systems and symptoms, both positive and negative, while the second note only includes four systems and symptoms.
-- The first note mentions chills, which the second note does not.
+Differences: The AI note omits chills, diarrhea, weight loss, difficulty urinating, blood in urine, anxiety, and depressed mood.
+The AI note also incorrectly includes hearing loss and difficulty breathing.

 #### Past Medical History
+Grade: 7
+Differences: The AI note omits the patient's denial of having any other chronic medical conditions and any other surgeries.

+#### Family History
 Grade: 8
-Differences:
-- The first note states that the patient denies having any other chronic medical conditions and surgeries, while the second note does not mention this.

-#### Family History
-Grade: 7
-Differences:
-- The first note mentions that the mother has depression, while the second note mentions that the mother has hypertension.
+Differences: The AI note omits the mother's depression.

 #### Social History
 Grade: 9
-Differences:
-- The first note does not mention the patient's employment status or the recent cruise, while the second note does.
+Differences: The AI note omits the patient's denial of smoking and includes additional information not present in the perfect note.

 #### Allergies
 Grade: 10